-Reporting child protection agencies
+5.4 Reporting child protection agencies

-The Executive Headteacher/Head of School will notify Berkshire West Safeguarding Children Partnership (BWSCP) of any serious accident or injury to, or the death of, a pupil in the Early Years Foundation Stage while in the school's care.
+The Executive Headteacher/Headteacher/Head of School will notify Berkshire West Safeguarding Children Partnership (BWSCP) of any serious accident or injury to, or the death of, a pupil in the Early Years Foundation Stage while in the school's care.

-Reporting to Ofsted
+5.5 Reporting to Ofsted

-The Executive Headteacher/Head of School will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil in the Early Years Foundation Stage while in the school's care.
+The Trust will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil in the Early Years Foundation Stage while in the school's care.
 This will happen as soon as is reasonably practicable, and no later than 14 days after the incident.

-Administration of Medicines
+6 Administration of Medicines